schemathesis/schemathesis/README.rst

     schemathesis run --hypothesis-max-examples=1000 https://example.com/api/swagger.json

-To speed up the testing process Schemathesis provides ``-w/--workers`` option for concurrent test execution:
+To speed up the testing process, Schemathesis provides ``-w/--workers`` option for concurrent test execution:

 .. code:: bash

     schemathesis run -w 8 https://example.com/api/swagger.json

-In the example above all tests will be distributed among 8 worker threads.
+In the example above, all tests will be distributed among 8 worker threads.

-If you'd like to test your web app (Flask or AioHTTP or FastAPI for example) then there is ``--app`` option for you:
+If you'd like to test your web app (Flask or AioHTTP or FastAPI, for example), then there is ``--app`` option for you:

 .. code:: bash